VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try

 ### 2022-04-21:
+#### Remarks
+##### Stocks/ETFs
+* Day started with a timed out loss
+* A couple more won, but then a couple lost that had sustained profits that didn't reach the target.
+* I then introduced capturing profit after a time limit and switched normalization to be price based again.
+These led to a 16-win winning streak.
+* However this may have been because the day trended downward heavily.
+* I modified the normalization coefficient to be both price and movement based.
+* I extended the loss time limit to 45 minutes.
+There were a couple positions that seemed like they were going to eventually win.
+* We'll see what effects the profit timeout and tweaked normalization have tomorrow.
+* You're going to figure this out.
+Keep going!

+#### Next Thing(s) to Try

+### 2022-04-22:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)